aggrawal-ankur/gitbook/content/docs/low-level/orientation/intro.md

   - This makes assembly code dependent on the assembler.
   - If the developer had used `nasm` to assemble it, we can't use any other assembler.

+---

+Learn assembly, not syntax.
+We will use the GNU assembler with intel syntax.

 ## Difference Between Assembly And Other Languages

 ### 1. Core Purpose